Pickled Brussels Sprouts

 This post may contain affiliate links.
-Please read our privacy policy.
+Please read our disclosure policy.

 How Long to Pickle Brussels Sprouts

-This pretty jar of pickled Brussels sprouts is actually a double batch, made in a quart jar.
-After 2 days they were delicately pickled and ready to eat, and after 10 they were fantastic.
-These are a refrigerator pickle, not a pressure sealed one, which means they won’t last forever.
+This recipe is for a refrigerator pickle, not a pressure-sealed one, which means they won’t last forever.
 I think around 14 days Is probably their final shelf life, though I tend to push the envelope.
-And because next time I make these I will probably make them in an even bigger batch.
+And because they are so delicious, next time I make these, I will probably make them in an even bigger batch.

-What to Do with Pickled Brussels Sprouts
+What to Do With Pickled Brussels Sprouts

 And if you use them in a cool way, I really hope you will tell me!

-- Shredded Sauteed Brussels Sprouts
+- Shredded Sautéed Brussels Sprouts

 - Brussels Sprouts, Apple, and Pomegranate Slaw Salad